-[Featured Image Description: Book cover for ‘King For A Day.’
-The rest of the images in this post are book covers from the preceding text].
+[Featured Image Description: Book cover for ‘King For A Day.’]

 Normalizing disabled characters and smashing tropes

-- Accommodations and acceptance of disability without any whining
+- Bonus for disability: Non-disabled characters accommodate and acceptance the needs of disabled folks without any whining

-- One-dimensional disabled character filling in as a non-disabled protagonist’s friend, a helpless victim, or villain.
+- Contain token disabled characters – sidekicks, helpless victims, and villains.
 [Problematic example: The Snow Rabbit, Becky The Brave]

-- Disability tropes like sage blind grandmas, misogynistic autistic men, etc. and uses disability as a Chekhov’s gun.
-[Problematic example: Walking Through A World Of Aromas, Peter Nimble, French Toast]
+- Rely on tropes – sage blind grandmas, misogynistic autistic men, magic cures, etc. and uses disability as a Chekhov’s gun or plot twist.
+[Problematic example: Walking Through A World Of Aromas, Peter Nimble, French Toast, Lola And I]

-- Celebrates non-disabled characters as heroes for basic human decency toward disabled friends and family, or contains excessive whining about how burdensome disabled people ruin their families lives.
+- Cheer non-disabled characters for basic human decency toward disabled friends and family, or contain excessive whining about how burdensome disabled people are for ‘real’ people to deal with.
 [Problematic example: My Brother Charlie, Just Because, Shelley The Hyperactive Turtle, My Brother Is Autistic.]

 Captioned age ranges are for when my sons got ‘the gist’ of the story with discussion & alternative readings – most contain text for much older ages.